Overview of Karen Bodine

 The next morning on January 23, 2007, Karen’s nude body was discovered at the entrance of a gravel pit on Little Rock Road in Rochester, Washington— approximately 30 miles from her home.
 A witness would tell police they saw a small, brown, early 1980s Datsun with a lighter color camper shell seen around 7:50 am at the gravel road entrance.
 Despite being found in an unnatural position, investigators determined that there were no signs of sexual assault but she was strangled; her body was left in a position that would suggest that the murderer “wanted the shock value.”

 Additionally, Karen was completely nude with a ligature around her neck.
 Multiple DNA profiles were identified on the ligature and sent off for testing–which has still not been shared to this day.
 Law enforcement is hoping advancements in DNA technology will result in answers.
 The detective in the case is quoted as saying: “...when you have a case that has as little evidence as this one does and has gone on as long as it has, more than one person was probably involved."

 Where the case stands today

-It’s been15 years and Karen’s case remains unsolved, but her children are still actively fighting for answers for their mother.
-In 2019, her children participated in a CrimeCon-sponsored event aimed at sharing details of her case with the public in hopes of finding additional information, and earlier this year her case was featured on "Still a Mystery: A Community Betrayal" on the ID Channel.
+It’s been 15 years and Karen’s case remains unsolved, but her children are still actively fighting for answers for their mother.
+In 2019, her children participated in a CrimeCon- a sponsored event aimed at sharing details of her case with the public in hopes of finding additional information.
+Earlier this year, her case was featured on "Still a Mystery: A Community Betrayal" on the ID Channel.
 Her daughter Karlee also maintains several billboards in the area where she was last seen hoping someone will come forward with information.